• OVERVIEW

 Communication Skills

-Candidates must exhibit interpersonal skills to enable effective caregiving of patients and clients, including the ability to communicate effectively in English with all members of inter-professional health care team, patients/clients, and their families in person and in writing.
+Candidates must exhibit interpersonal skills to enable effective caregiving of patients and clients, including the ability to communicate effectively in English with all members of interprofessional healthcare teams, patients/clients, and their families in person and in writing.
 This information must be communicated effectively in a succinct yet comprehensive manner and in settings in which time available is limited.
 Candidates must be able to clearly and accurately record information and accurately interpret verbal and non-verbal communication.
 Communication includes the candidate’s ability to make a correct judgment in seeking supervision and consultation in a timely manner.

 Patient/Client Care Skills